The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Kanban is simple to learn and doesn’t need much preparation.
-The ability to chop your project into logic tasks and classify them into categories depending on the stage of development is enough to start!
+The ability to chop your project into logic tasks and classify them depending on the stage of development is enough to start!

 How Can Kanban Benefit You In Daily Life?

 Learning Kanban is beneficial in general.
 Kanban can help you with any work-related projects and your professional development but also with maintaining your hobby and other activities.
 Especially now after the corona crisis, Kanban helps millions of home-based professionals plan their work, manage the workload, keep a healthy work-life balance… and say “no!” when necessary!